rafs-santos/Learn_Methods/README.md

-# Learn_Methods
+# Learn Methods
-This repository contain just colab notebooks for learn some methods
+### This repository contain just colab notebooks for learn some methods

+- Don't trust the codes in this repository
+- thanks